 - Be empathetic.
 Your partner may still feel insecure about herself and your relationship because you sometimes discuss your relationship in therapy.
 Sometimes people worry when they’re talked about when they’re not there.
 Talk through both of your emotions together.
 Listening to and validating her feelings, supporting your partner, being emotionally available to her, and building trust in your relationship might help curb some of the anxiety your partner feels when you see your psychotherapist.

-For more on effective communication in relationships, check out Telling the love of my life I need time alone in the Go Ask Alice! archives.
 If after you talk you aren’t able to assuage your partner’s worries by yourself, you may consider encouraging her to see a therapist too or invite her to one of the sessions with your current therapist — this way, she can talk through her fears and anxieties and possibly gain insight into what therapy is like in general.
 You could also consider looking into couples counseling if that is something that would interest both of you.

 Congrats on seeking ways to support yourself and also be supportive of your partner.
 Hopefully this information helps you and your partner find the right balance.Alice!